IrinaKW/DataPipeline/README.md

 ## Room for Improvement
 Room for improvement:
-- The project will benefit from the addion of drivers for various web browsers: Firefox, Safari, etc.
+- The project will benefit from the selection of the driver as an option for various web browsers: Firefox, Safari, etc.
+- Current project has no images scraping, as the website doesn't contain them

 To do:
-- The visualisation of the data, etc.
+- The visualisation of the data as per person request.

 ## Acknowledgements